 - Balance of support should be provided by the PhD supervisor and host advisor.

 Applications are submitted by the student’s supervisor.
 Application include:

 - An up-to-date unofficial transcript transcript and a curriculum vitae;

 - CANSSI Bio Template for GSES for the supervisor available here;

 - A summary of the intended research program, activities to be undertaken, and any proposed deliverables (.5 pages)

 - A letter of reference from the student’s supervisor (maximum two pages) which confirms the current registration status of the student, evaluates the student’s capability and readiness to undertake the proposed visit or immersive experience, describes the benefits and suitability of the proposed visit or immersive experience for the development of the student and for furthering collaboration along with information on how the mentoring will support those goals, and confirms the supervisor’s support for the student participation in CANSSI’s EDI annual program as specified in the EDI Experience section.

 - A letter from the proposed host or sponsor (maximum one page) demonstrating interest in and support for the visit and the relation to the student’s supervisor.

 - A budget for the visit that includes a description of non-CANSSI financial support to be provided along with the requested CANSSI support.

-Applications are accepted on a rolling basis but must be received at least two months before the beginning of the proposed visit.
+Applications are accepted on a rolling basis but must be received at least one month before the beginning of the proposed visit.

 Applications should be sent to firstname.lastname@example.org